Skip to content

 Creating Objects

-Use .create() to create new objects:
+Use .create() to create new objects.
+Pass field values as keyword arguments:

-# Create a new site
+# Create a site

 new_site = nb.dcim.sites.create(